Choose a tab above to find words that begin with that letter.

 choke

-a derogatory term for poor performance under pressure or in a crucial situation (usually associated with nervousness) Example: I hope I don't choke and miss this one foot putt for eagle to win the Inter-Galactic Golf Championship.
+Example: I hope I don't choke and miss this one foot putt for eagle to win the Inter-Galactic Championship of Golf.

 choke down